Seasonal Fruit Crisp with Walnut Date Topping

 The recipe starts with a topping that’s built on a base of Medjool dates, which get whirled in a food processor with olive oil.
 Then, in goes whole-grain flour, oats, walnuts, and a bit of brown sugar.
 Scatter that over berries mixed with stone fruit and you’ve got a real winner on your hands.
 It’s wholesome, sure, but it’s still very much dessert.
 The dates in the topping add an appealing chew that pairs deliciously with peaches or whatever happens to be at the farm stand.

-Like so many rustic desserts, this healthy summer fruit crisp is primed for tinkering.
+Like so many rustic desserts, this fruit crisp is primed for tinkering.
 Here are a few suggestions that may come in handy:

 • Use peaches, nectarines, plums, and apricots interchangeably, depending on what’s in season and available.